FIls0010/LLM_tutor/README.md

 - Similarity to a reference answer
 - Code quality

-These are not suitable for evaluating AI tutors whose primary goal is not to give answers.
+These are not suitable for evaluating AI tutors whose primary goal is **not** to give direct answers.

 This repo includes a **custom rubric** designed specifically to evaluate: